Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 **Why does Open CAS Linux use some DRAM space?**

-Open CAS Linux uses a small amount of system memory for metadata, which tells us which data is in the SSD, which is in the HDD.
+Open CAS Linux uses a portion of system memory for metadata, which tells us where data resides.
 The amount of memory needed is proportional to the size of the cache space.
 This is true for any caching software solution.
 However with Open CAS Linux this memory footprint can be decreased using a larger cache line size set by the parameter *--cache-line-size* which may be useful in high density servers with many large HDDs.